-- Each device in a mirrored boot pool now displays a Detach button in System → Boot → Status.
-This can be used to remove a device from the boot pool. - The Enable Console Menu in System \rightarrow Advanced has been renamed to Show Text Console Without Password Prompt. - The Report CPU usage in percentage checkbox has been added to $System \rightarrow Advanced$. - The FreeNAS-11-Nightlies-SDK train has been added and the FreeNAS-9.3-STABLE train has been removed from System → Update. - The Send Test Alert button has been added to System ightarrow Alert Services ightarrow Edit. - The Subject Alternate Names field has been added to System \to CAs \to Create Internal CA, System \to CAs \to Create Internal CA, System \to Cas \to Create Internal Cartificate, and System \to Certificates \to Create Cartificate Signing Request Screens. - The Sign CSR button has been added to System \rightarrow CAs. - The ability to edit an existing certificate's Name, Certificate, and Private Key fields has been added to $System \rightarrow Certificates \rightarrow View$. - An Enabled checkbox has been added to Tasks → Init/Shutdown Scripts.
+- The Change E-mail button has been removed from ${\tt Account} \ \to \ {\tt Users}.$ - Each device in a mirrored boot pool now displays a Detach button in System → Boot → Status.
+This can be used to remove a device from the boot pool. - The Enable Console Menu in ${\tt System} \to {\tt Advanced}$ has been renamed to Show Text Console Without Password Prompt. - The Report CPU usage in percentage checkbox has been added to ${\tt System} \ o \ {\tt Advanced}.$ - The FreeNAS-11-Nightlies-SDK train has been added and the FreeNAS-9.3-STABLE train has been removed from System → Update. - The Send Test Alert button has been added to $System \rightarrow Alert Services \rightarrow Edit.$ - The Subject Alternate Names field has been added to System → CAs → Create Internal CA, System → CAs → Create Internal Ca, System → Casterificates → Create Internal Cartificate, and System → Cartificates → Create Cartificate Signing Request Screens. - The Sign CSR button has been added to System $\rightarrow$ CAs.

-- The Additional domains field has been added to Network \rightarrow Global Configuration.
-This allows up to six additional DNS search domains with the caveat that adding more domains may negatively impact DNS lookup time. - The Identify Light button has been added to $Network \rightarrow IPMI$ to make it easier to identify a system in a rack by flashing its IPMI LED light. - The Priority Code Point (CoS) field has been added to Network \rightarrow VLANs \rightarrow Add VLAN.
-This can be useful in datacenter environments to classify storage traffic on a given VLAN interface using IEEE 802.1p Class of Service (COS). - The Read-Only drop-down menu has been added to Storage o Datasets o Add Dataset o Advanced Mode. - The Promote Dataset button has been added to Storage \rightarrow Volumes. - The Replication column has been removed from Storage ightarrow Snapshots. - The Time Machine Quota checkbox has been added to Sharing \rightarrow Apple (AFP) Shares \rightarrow Add Apple (AFP) Share. - The Access Based Share Enumeration checkbox has been added to Sharing → SMB (Windows) Shares → Add SMB (Windows) Share. - The Home Share Time Machine checkbox has been added to Services \rightarrow AFP. - The CheckIP Server SSL, CheckIP Server, CheckIP Path, and Use SSL fields have been added to Services → DDNS.
+- The ability to edit an existing certificate's Name, Certificate, and Private Key fields has been added to System → Certificates → View. - An Enabled checkbox has been added to Tasks $\rightarrow$ Init/Shutdown Scripts. - The Additional domains field has been added to $Network \rightarrow Global$ Configuration.
+This allows up to six additional DNS search domains with the caveat that adding more domains may negatively impact DNS lookup time. - The Identify Light button has been added to $Network \rightarrow IPMI$ to make it easier to identify a system in a rack by flashing its IPMI LED light. - The Priority Code Point (CoS) field has been added to Network → VLANs → Add VLAN.
+This can be useful in datacenter environments to classify storage traffic on a given VLAN interface using IEEE 802.1p Class of Service (COS). - The Read-Only drop-down menu has been added to Storage ightarrow Datasets ightarrow Add Dataset ightarrow Advanced Mode. - The Promote Dataset button has been added to Storage ightarrow Volumes. - The Replication column has been removed from Storage → Snapshots. - The Time Machine Quota checkbox has been added to Sharing $\rightarrow$ Apple (AFP) Shares $\rightarrow$ Add Apple (AFP) Share. - The Access Based Share Enumeration checkbox has been added to Sharing → SMB (Windows) Shares → Add SMB (Windows) Share. - The Home Share Time Machine checkbox has been added to Services $\rightarrow$ AFP. - The CheckIP Server SSL, CheckIP Server, CheckIP Path, and Use SSL fields have been added to Services → DDNS.
 The Forced update period and Auxiliary parameters fields have been removed.
-In addition, several dozen DDNS providers have been added to the Provider drop-down menu. - The Certificate drop-down menu has been added to Services $\, o\,$ S3 in order to configure encrypted S3 connections. - The Server minimum protocol and Server maximum protocol fields have been removed from Services ightarrow SMB. - The Log Level drop-down menu has been added to Services \rightarrow SNMP.
-It defaults to the Error log level. - The No Communication Warning Time field has been added to Services \rightarrow UPS.
-This can be used to configure the frequency of email notifications during the loss of UPS communications. - The No Authentication choice has been added to the Services → WebDAV → HTTP Authentication drop-down menu.
+In addition, several dozen DDNS providers have been added to the Provider drop-down menu. - The Certificate drop-down menu has been added to $Services \rightarrow S3$ in order to configure encrypted S3 connections. - The Server minimum protocol and Server maximum protocol fields have been removed from Services ightarrow SMB. - The Log Level drop-down menu has been added to Services ightarrow SNMP.
+It defaults to the Error log level. - The No Communication Warning Time field has been added to $Services \rightarrow UPS$ .
+This can be used to configure the frequency of email notifications during the loss of UPS communications. - The No Authentication choice has been added to the Services $\rightarrow$ WebDAV $\rightarrow$ HTTP Authentication drop-down menu.